 After finding a property you’re interested in, there are two options available for purchasing it: you can either make an offer on the property outright or wait for the auction in probate court and outbid the other prospective buyers.

 Making an Offer on a Probate Property

 The first option, making an offer outright, works similarly to a traditional real estate sale.
 The asking price of probate property is determined jointly by the real estate agent of the executor of the estate and a court-appointed appraiser.
 Once the price is set, the real estate agent markets the property normally, and any interested party can make an offer.

 However, there are a few differences with probate property.
 If the buyer accepts your offer, they can either make a counteroffer or accept your price.
 But if they do accept, you’ll need to make a 10% deposit.
 Keep in mind that this deposit is only semi-refundable: you’ll get it back if the court doesn’t approve your offer or another buyer outbids, but you won’t get it back if you choose not to continue with the purchase.

-Let’s say the buyer’s offer is accepted, and the executor is ready to move forward with the sale.
-Then, the executor and their attorney apply for a court date, between 30 to 45 days from when the proposed purchase application is submitted.
-During this time frame, the property is re-listed at the current offer price plus 5% and $500.
-This allows other interested parties to be notified of the sale, and gives them a chance to outbid the hopeful buyer.
-If there are no other interested buyers, the sale is finalized and the 10% deposit goes into buyer’s purchase of the property.
+If the seller accepts your offer, they’ll need to apply for a court date, which is normally 30 to 45 days after the purchase application.
+During this wait period, the seller will need to relist the property at a slightly increased price: in the case of California, the buyer’s offer plus 5% and $500.
+This notifies other interested parties of the sale and gives them a chance to place a higher bid.
+If there are no other buyers and the court approves the price, the sale is finalized and your 10% deposit goes towards your purchase of the property.

 Things to Keep in Mind When Buying Probate Properties